-With the exception of leap years, there are 105 days from New Year’s Day to April 15th – the deadline to pay federal income taxes.
-While some taxpayers file their returns during this period, many wait until the last minute.
-And lots of people file extensions to get their taxes done after the regular deadline.
+The deadline to pay federal income taxes is April 15th.
+While some tax payers file their tax returns early, many wait until the last minute.
+And many people file extensions to get their taxes done after the regular deadline.
 Whether you file promptly or procrastinate, here are some ideas on how to make things flow smoothly.

 These Forms Help you Organize Income

 Whether you prepare your own return or use the services of a professional, you can improve the efficiency of the process with a little organization.